jdoleary/Spellmasons/docs/TasksCurrent.md

     - Test standalone server with friends

 # Bugs
-- bug: Player appears dead when looking for spawn in location in multiplayer
 - bug: Player that joins multiplayer doesn't see their own color
 - sound effect lags for 'freeze'
 - Add sounds for dragger death (poisoner alt)